Welcome to FS - Fall semester 2022

 School office

 The school office provides information about the school and school activities.
 Students turn in applications and medical certificates at the office and fill out forms to report absences, withdraw from a course etc. The office also issues official academic records and certificates of school attendance.
-Band-aids and pain medication are available from the office.
+Band-aids, pain medication and feminine hygiene products are available from the office.

 Cafeteria